Combination machine: The Shopsmith

 An injury suffered by the user of a Shopsmith gave the Supreme Court of California the opportunity to create the modern rule of strict liability for defective products in 1963.

-European Combination Machine
+European combination machine

 Several companies in Austria, Italy, France and Belgium manufacture what is commonly known in North America as a Euro(pean) combination machine, which typically contains a sliding-table saw with a scoring blade, a shaper, a thicknesser, a jointer, and a mortiser.
-These machines generally have 3 motors, one for the table saw, one for the shaper, and one shared by the thickness planer/jointer and mortiser.
+These machines generally have three motors, one for the table saw, one for the shaper, and one shared by the thickness planer/jointer and mortiser.